MA86/ProductLandingPage/README.md

 HTML, CSS, and Flexbox

 # Demonstration:
-To see this survey form in action, click on this link.
+To see this product landing webpage in action, click on this [link](https://ma86.github.io/ProductLandingPage/).

 Here is a screenshot in case the link doesn't work: